Parkyakarkus: Meet Me at Parky's

-Later years and death
+Later years

 Einstein had a history of heart disease, which limited his mobility and stamina.
 After his radio show was terminated, his appearances were largely confined to Friars' Club roasts.

+Death

 He suffered a fatal heart attack on Sunday, November 23, 1958, at age 54, during a roast in honor of actress/comedienne Lucille Ball and Desi Arnaz.
 After Einstein delivered his monologue, emcee Art Linkletter remarked, "Every time he finishes, I ask myself, why isn't he on the air in a prime time?"
 Einstein turned to Milton Berle, who was seated next to him on the dais, and said, "Yeah, how come?"—then slumped into his lap.
 Berle's shout of "Is there a doctor in the house?" was initially thought to be a humorous ad lib (the event was a charity benefit for local hospitals and several physicians were in attendance), but the gravity of the situation quickly became clear.

 Einstein was carried backstage, where five physicians worked to revive him.
 One surgeon used his pen knife to make an incision for open heart massage; another used the ends of an electric cord as a makeshift defibrillator.
 With the remaining comedians on the bill reluctant to continue under the circumstances, Art Linkletter asked Tony Martin to sing a song; Martin's unfortunate choice was "There's No Tomorrow".
 Ball then came to the microphone and managed only, "I can say nothing," through tears.
 Arnaz, the closing speaker, said, "This is one of those moments that Lucy and I have waited a lifetime for, but it's meaningless now.
 They say the show must go on, but why must it?
 Let's close the show now by praying for this wonderful man backstage who has made a world laugh."

 Despite two hours of continuous resuscitation attempts by the physician volunteers and a rescue squad, Einstein was pronounced dead at 1:20 a.m. on November 24.
 The news of his death was the Los Angeles Times front-page headline later that morning.
 Einstein's funeral service was attended by 300 mourners.
 After a eulogy by George Jessel, Einstein was buried in Home of Peace mausoleum in Los Angeles.